kirk-jackson/uk.org.caat.crm.api/README.md

 CRM_MyExtension_API_MyEntity::init();
 ```
-The CRM_API_EntityType constructor takes a single argument - an array of optional properties:
+The CRM_API_EntityType constructor takes a single argument - an array of optional properties, including:

 * **defaultStringLookup**: The name of a field that the getSingle function will use if passed a string value
 * **displayFields**: An array of names of fields that will be included in an entity's string representation
   (for diagnostic purposes)